Young women and men are diverging on politics. Why this gender gap matters.

 Why We Wrote This

 During the Trump and Biden administrations, young women lurched left on abortion, the environment, and guns, in contrast to young men.
-News events drove some those shifts, along with Gen Z’s reliance on social media, with its algorithm-driven feeds, for information.
+News events drove some of those shifts, along with Generation Z’s reliance on social media, with its algorithm-driven feeds, for information.

 Among the youngest subset of voters, however, that gap is looking more like a chasm.